marcluque/Reversi-AI/README.md

 # Reversi-AI
-This piece of software implements an artificial intelligence that is based on informed search MiniMax algorithms and their extensions.
+This piece of software implements artificial intelligence that is based on informed search MiniMax algorithms and their extensions.
 The game played is Reversi.
-However, this version of Reversi is tweaked to be harder and actually not playable for humans anymore.
+However, this version of Reversi is tweaked to be harder and not playable for humans anymore.
-This poses a greater challenge for an AI.
+This poses a greater challenge for AI.
 The exact rules of the tweaked Reversi game are explained below.
 The AI communicates with a game master that is a [server](https://github.com/DataSecs/Reversi-Server).
 The communication is done according to the protocol defined below.

 ## Rules
 The tweaked version of Reversi comprises several rules that make the game more difficult.
 These rules are defined in the following.
-Afterwards, the protocol for the communication of client and server is explained.
+Afterward, the protocol for the communication of the client and server is explained.

 ### Game

 ### Protocol